 Getting Around Northern New Brunswick

-Many of these man-made corridors are groomed as part of the New Brunswick Federation of Snowmobile Clubs’ (NBFSC) maintained trail system.
+Many of these man-made corridors are groomed as part of Snowmobile-Motoneige New Brunswick‘s maintained trail system.
 Others are simply available for riders to explore off the beaten track.

 Top Notch Signage

 Trail navigation is good.
 On trail maps and signs, blue and 2-digit numbers denote provincial trails.
 Local and connector trails are green marked with three digits.
 All of this makes for generally excellent riding and it’s easy getting from one place to another.

 Speaking of trail signs, New Brunswick has the best trail signage system I’ve seen.
 Most junctions are marked with a sturdy metal pole that has multiple wings: One wing pointing in the direction of each intersecting trail (see photo).

 For example, if it’s a “T” intersection, there will be three wings, one for each trail direction, so riders know exactly what trail each one is and where it goes.
 What’s more, each wing has the trail numbers at the top, followed below by the next town name(s) and then the nearest services underneath all of that.
 Thus, most major intersection signs across the province are consistent in appearance.
 Plus, the poles stand high and secure enough so as not to get buried in snow.